jenstroeger/python-package-template/UPSTREAM_README.md

 ### Quality Assurance

 A number of git hooks are invoked before and after a commit, and before push.
 These hooks are all managed by the [pre-commit](https://pre-commit.com/) tool and enforce a number of [software quality assurance](https://en.wikipedia.org/wiki/Software_quality_assurance) measures (see [below](#git-hooks)).
+Additionally, the [bandit](https://github.com/PyCQA/bandit) tools is being installed as part of a development environment (i.e. the `[dev]` package extra); however, bandit does not run automatically!

 ### Unit testing